juneadkhan/MusicalQuoteNewTab/README.md

 DEMO: https://juneadkhan.github.io/MusicalQuoteNewTab/

-Developed for personal use after changing from chrome to firefox.
 Inspired by Momentum addon for Google Chrome.

 Images and quotes loaned from the Momentum-addon for Chrome in addition with a few images I've handpicked from various open licence stock photo providers.